LearnersGuild/guide/Learning_Guide/Mindset.md

 The extra responsibilities are more stressful, and more demanding than a traditional learning environment.
 The hope is that they help you in developing life-long learning and leadership skills that support you in your career.

-**Interesting face: Schools are made my same architecture firms that make prisons**
+**Interesting fact: schools are made my same architecture firms that make prisons.**

 ## Shift 3: From Individual to Collective

 It takes a team, full of diverse perspectives and experiences to create the software tools the world needs.
 Individuals and companies that forget this simple truth risk becoming obsolete.
 Those who embrace it are the future of technology.
 That's why our program puts you on a team and in collaboration from day one.

 Ever since day one at first grade, most of us have been trained to do it alone.
 Turning around and helping someone else was seen as cheating.
 At the Guild, learning is a deeply social activity, and coding is a team sport.
 Shifting the orientation from "how do I succeed" to "how do we succeed" creates a learning environment that works better for you, and prepares you for a life long career of collaboration.